 (0 to 2 points)

-This is where I have a bone to pick with REP, especially when it comes to the Gladiator bar.
+This is where I have a bone to pick with REP, especially when it comes to the Alpine bar.

 It is still among our top-rated Olympic bars, but with our rating systems evolving to favor value and warranty, I can see it dropping out of the Top 10 in the upcoming updates.

-Apart from the Gladiator (which is worth it despite the warranty), expect a Lifetime warranty if you spend over $300 on a REP barbell.
+Apart from the Alpine (which is worth it despite the warranty), expect a Lifetime warranty if you spend over $300 on a REP barbell.

-The two versions of the Gladiator are still in that price range but come with a 5-year warranty.
+The two versions of the Alpine are still in that price range but come with a 5-year warranty.

 The bare minimum is 1 year, like with the Basic barbell.